brijan/snowflake/README.md

 pass the table name stage and location, it will generate the sql for you and will ingest the data.

-Note: Your stage should be created at same schema as this procedure is.
-In our case it should be in public.
+Note: Your stage should be created at same schema as the procedure, In our case it should be in public.
+Also you need to create the file format.